 Furthermore, topological actions on geometric boundaries often exhibit paradoxicality in many aspects.
 This paradoxical nature usually leads to the corresponding crossed product $C^*$-algebra being \textit{purely infinite}, which is a significant regularity property in the structure theory of $C^*$-algebras (see \cite{K-Rord} and \cite{Kir-Rord}).
 Moreover, it plays a crucial role in the celebrated classification theorem established by Kirchberg and Phillips (see, e.g., \cite{Phillips} and \cite{Kir}).
 To be more precise, Anantharaman-Delaroche in \cite{A-D} as well as Laca and Spielberg in \cite{L-S}, independently introduced \textit{strong boundary} actions and \textit{local contractivity} for topological dynamical systems.
-Subsequently, in \cite{J-R}, Jolissant and Robertson studied $n$-\textit{filling} actions, which is a generalization of strong boundary actions.
+Subsequently, in \cite{J-R}, Jolissaint and Robertson studied $n$-\textit{filling} actions, which is a generalization of strong boundary actions.
 These notions imply the crossed product of the action is purely infinite if the action is further assumed to be topologically free.
-Furthermore, the first author have generalized in \cite{M2} these results on pure infiniteness to minimal topological free systems with \textit{dynamical comparsion} for actions of non-amenable groups.
+Furthermore, the first author has generalized in \cite{M2} these results on pure infiniteness to minimal topological free systems with \textit{dynamical comparison} for actions of non-amenable groups.
 Then, Gardella, Geffen, Kranz and Naryshkin have proven in \cite{G-G-K-N} that all minimal topologically free \textit{topologically amenable} actions of acylindrically hyperbolic groups have dynamical comparison and thus by \cite{M2}, the crossed products are nuclear, simple and purely infinite.

-Motivated by these researches, we investigate in this paper the $C^*$-simplicity of groups that admit an action on trees and the pure infiniteness of the crossed product from the associated boundary actions.
-In a forthcoming paper \cite{M-W-Y}, we shall study the case for groups acting on $\cat$ spaces.
+Motivated by this research, we investigate in this paper the $C^*$-simplicity of groups that admit actions on trees and the pure infiniteness of the crossed product from the associated boundary actions.
+In the paper \cite{M-W-Y}, we study the case for groups acting on $\cat$ spaces.

 The theory of groups acting on trees is known as Bass-Serre theory, which has become an important tool in Geometric Group Theory.
 The fundamental theorem in Bass-Serre theory, recorded as Theorem \ref{thm fundamental theorem in Bass serre} in this paper, says that a group $G$ acting on a tree $T$ without inversions admits a decomposition as a graph of groups, denoted by $\IG=(\Gamma, \CG)$, where $\Gamma=T/G$ is the quotient graph with a family of subgroups $\CG$ consisting of appropriate stabilizers $G_v$ and $G_e$ for each (lifted) vertex $v$ and edge $e$ in $\Gamma$.
 Furthermore, $G$ as well as the tree $T$ can be recovered from these data $\IG=(\Gamma, \CG)$ as the so-called fundamental group $\pi_1(\IG, v)$ and Bass-Serre tree $X_\IG$ of the graph of groups.
 We refer to \cite{Ba} and \cite{Ser} for these constructions, which are briefly recalled in Section \ref{sec: prelim} for their Definitions \ref{defn: graph of groups} and \ref{defn: fundamental group}.